waii-ai/waii-sdk-js/README.md

 ## Getting Started <a name="getting-started"></a>

 To get started with the WAII API, you first need to initialize the system.
-You can get your API key, but reaching out to us here: https://www.waii.ai
+You can get your API key, by reaching out to us here: https://www.waii.ai

 ```javascript
 // Import the WAII module